pradeepm91/personal-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: SC Johnson Gradaute School of Management, Cornell University
+- name: SC Johnson Graduate School of Management, Cornell University
   url: https://www.johnson.cornell.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: ''

 # Interests to show in About widget
 interests: